Water management 4.0: how does IoT meet the challenges of ecological transition?

-The ASA, Association Syndicale Autorisée Compagnie de Craponne, is a public establishment in operation since 2016 with the mission of managing the gravity or pressure works retroceded by the Œuvre Générale de Craponne (works dating from the 16th century), the water police as well as the execution of new or renovation works.
+The ASA, Association Syndicale Autorisée Compagnie de Craponne, is a public institution in operation since 2016 with the mission of managing the gravity or pressure works retroceded by the Œuvre Générale de Craponne (works dating from the 16th century), the water police as well as the execution of new or renovation works.

 “We made a first attempt, but the solution proved to be too expensive and not communicating.
 So we turned to Synox on the recommendation of Objenious, a subsidiary of Bouygues Telecom.”
 The search for available technologies in this field therefore led Guillaume Casella to meet Synox, whose geographical proximity to ASA’s headquarters facilitated the exchanges.